“Why should I visit your church?”

 We worship God with our heart, MIND and soul.

 That is to say, we do not minimize the intellectual calling of our faith.
 Whether it is in the Montessori based curriculum for our children or the discussion groups for adults, we do not shy away from the hard questions.
 We can say the Nicene Creed with sincerity AND host Darwin Week.
 We are secure in our traditional Christian Faith, but we are not afraid of those with differing views.
 All are welcome in this place, and diversity is a healthy gift.
-We are enthusiastically a part of the National Episcopal Church, and therefore the worldwide Communion of Anglican Churches.
+We are members of the Episcopal Church, and therefore the worldwide Communion of Anglican Churches.
 We are not distracted by local squabbles nor engaged in the rancor and litigation that others have chosen.
 Sound like a place you would like to visit?
 You are most welcome at Church of the Holy Communion!

 218 Ashley Avenue Charleston, SC 29403